CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 ### 2.2.1 Generating keys

-Researcher _Tiina Tutkija_ wants to use Allas to receive and store human sequence data that she will use in her new research project called _AniMINE_.
-The project will last several years and it will include several researchers and data sources.
+In the example below, researcher _Tiina Tutkija_ wants to use Allas to receive and store human sequence data that she will use in her new research project.
+The project is called _AniMINE_.
+It will last several years and it will include several researchers and data sources.
 Tiina Tutkija already has a customer project with Allas access at CSC.